Last Updated: August 30, 2023 by Flora Gibbins

 Is a 20 Gallon fish tank good enough for getting started?

-Unless you are planning to keep feeder goldfish (fish purchased to feed other animals) or other large-bodied fish, a 20 gallon aquarium will suit the needs of most fish.
+Unless you are planning to keep feeder goldfish (fish purchased to feed other animals) or other large-bodied fish, a 20-gallon tank will suit the needs of most fish.

 How many fish should be in a 20 Gallon aquarium?